 If you need help with The Discovery Process, it’s time to contact us to get a free consultation with a lawyer.

 Rules of civil procedure are complicated but don’t expect to get legal aid or pro bono.
 Also, some people who are looking for pro bono for a business lawsuit might reach out to:

 - UBC Law Centre

-All of them sent referrals to each other.
+All of them send referrals to each other.
 They are mostly interested in first nation matters, criminal law, and family law.
 They won’t help with business law.
-Even the business law clinic doesn’t provide civil litigtation legal advice.

-Please note our law firm doesn’t do hearing appeals.
-The Supreme Court of BC is very complicated, and many people want to hire a lawyer, but cannot afford it.
-We offer self-represented coaching, which means you can hire a lawyer for as many or as few hours as you need.
+Further, our lawyers offer self-represented coaching, which means you can hire a lawyer for as many or as few hours as you need.
 They can explain things to you.

 Our articles are proving general information on general litigation in the Supreme Court Of BC.
 It’s not describing the rule.

 You should speak to an expert (a lawyer) who will ask you questions about your case and provide legal advice.
 Non-lawyers can only provide legal information, but not legal advice.
 Speak to a law firm about the discovery process in British Columbia.

 Author: Alistair Vigier is the CEO of ClearWay Law